Dark Elf Names: 330+ Drow, Male, Female & D&D Ideas

 Weapons, Warfare, and the Art of Assassination

 Drow martial traditions emphasize speed, precision, and lethality over brute force.
-Their signature weapons—twin scimitars, hand crossbows, and poisoned blades—reflect their philosophy of warfare.
-Every young drow attends Melee-Magthere, the warrior academy, where they learn not just combat techniques but the art of reading opponents, exploiting weaknesses, and striking from surprise.
-The weapons master of each house represents the pinnacle of martial skill, capable of facing multiple opponents simultaneously and teaching the next generation of killers.
+Their signature weapons, twin scimitars, hand crossbows, and poisoned blades, reflect their philosophy of warfare.
+Every young drow attends Melee-Magthere, the warrior academy, where they learn combat techniques alongside the art of reading opponents, exploiting weaknesses, and striking from surprise.
+The weapons master of each house is its top martial specialist, capable of facing multiple opponents simultaneously and teaching the next generation of killers.
 Drow favor hit-and-run tactics, ambushes, and assassination over pitched battles.
 Their guerrilla warfare in the Underdark's three-dimensional environment makes them formidable opponents even for numerically superior forces.
-Poison plays a crucial role—drow toxins can kill instantly, paralyze, or induce madness, depending on the assassin's goals.
+Poison matters: drow toxins can kill instantly, paralyze, or induce madness, depending on the assassin's goals.
 The most infamous poison is the sleep poison they coat their crossbow bolts with, allowing them to capture slaves alive.
 Beyond physical combat, drow excel at magical warfare, combining arcane and divine magic in devastating coordinated strikes.
-A typical drow raid might feature priestesses summoning darkness while wizards teleport strike teams into enemy territory, and warriors emerge from invisibility to eliminate key targets before vanishing back into the shadows.
+A typical drow raid might feature priestesses summoning darkness while wizards teleport strike teams into enemy territory, and warriors emerge from invisibility to eliminate targets before vanishing back into the shadows.

 Surface Drow: Exiles and Ambassadors